MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/copilot-design-content-mode.md

 ## Enable proposal history capability

-A user might get more than one generated output when using Copilot.
+A user might get more than one generated output when using the Copilot feature.
 This situation can happen when Copilot provides several versions of an output from start, or when the user chooses to regenerate the output.
 It can be beneficial to provide users with a way to scroll back and forth through a history of the different proposals.
 To accommodate this capability, you can set up a version carousel at the top of the PromptDialog page.

 [![Shows the version control in content mode of the PromptDialog type page](media/promptdialog-content-mode-versions.svg)](media/promptdialog-content-mode-versions.svg#lightbox)